feature

 Five reasons to study English literature and creative writing at Surrey

 What makes our degrees in English literature and creative writing different from the rest?
-Subject leaders and students reveal the secret behind our graduates' success and why you should put Surrey at the top of your UCAS form.
+Our academics run through five reasons why you should choose Surrey as your first choice for a degree this September.

 The staff on my course are brilliant.
 The literature academics and creative writers know their areas so well and are excited to share and build their knowledge with their students.